Elias-Buerger/cvproj/submission/code/Readme.txt

 # All-In-Focus Image Restoration from a Focal Stack Using a Gated U-Net with Bilinear Upsampling

+Note that this file is written in Markdown notation to improve the layout; consider renaming it to .md.

 ## Using/Testing the Model

 In order to use (and test) the model please set the following variables inside test.py: